greg4fun/greg4fun.github.io/posts/build-cheapest-kubernetes-i7-cluster.rst

 How I've build 4 nodes kubernetes i7 16GB cluster
 =================================================
-I always wanted to build my own k8s cluster, but couldn't see any reliable "budget" 3-4 nodes option to go for -yes there are a lot of attempts of building kubernetes which are:
+I always wanted to build my own k8s cluster, but couldn't see any reliable "budget" 3-4 nodes option to go for - yes there are a lot of attempts of building kubernetes which are:

 * raspberry pi which are not  x86 compatible so you wont run a lot of docker images there
-* some tv hdmi sticks - they are quite good but cpus are quite weak.
+* some tv hdmi sticks - better than raspberry but cpus are quite weak.

 So one day my laptops display has broken.

 It was i7 with 16gb RAM it I have identified malfunction was was the port to lcd display on the motherboard as the hdmi output worked fine.

 I have replaced the motherboard and doing so I had the old spare but kida headless without display well hdmi output still worked).

 Also when buying replacement motherboard  I have discovered there are sold for 100 quid (coming from some after leasing refurbished laptops) so probably the cheapes k8s cluster we can have on i7's and 16GB RAM per node.

 .. image:: /images/IMG_20201024_184958.jpg

+**********
 The parts:
+**********

 3 x £120 Lenovo Yoga X1 Carbon 00JT811 Core i7-6600U 2.6GHz Laptop Motherboard [from ebay]